Spring UW Course Descriptions

 The class includes a community engagement component which will require students to work with a local non-profit organization.

-- Russ, Ebony - Anti-Racist Writing in the 21st Century
+Russ, Ebony - Anti-Racist STEM Writing in the 21st Century

-Understanding the importance of amplifying the voices of underrepresented groups in academia, publications, and media is key to contributing to anti-racist writing.
+Understanding the importance of amplifying the voices of underrepresented groups in academia, publications, private industry, media as well as science, technology, engineering, and mathematics (STEM) is key to contributing to anti-racist STEM writing.
 Our writing skills and style are informed by the subject matter of which we partake.
-Approaching anti-racist writing with intent can be pivotal to your success as a well-informed scholar.
+Intentional approaches to anti-racist STEM writing can be pivotal to your success as a well-informed scholar.
 Exercising inclusivity can be superficial and deceptive if one does not possess the foundational knowledge of the interplay of race, racism, and scholarship in academia.
-Anti-racist writing is a function of scholar activism which is a component of social justice which can contribute to overall equality and societal transformation.
+Anti-racist STEM writing is a function of scholar activism which is a component of social justice which can contribute to overall equality.

-In this course, we will examine tenets of anti-racist writing in the 21st century while comparing the similarities and differences in social justice work from past centuries.
+In this course, we will examine components of anti-racist STEM writing in the 21st century while comparing the similarities and differences in social justice from past centuries.
 Our examination of anti-racism will be guided by exploring race and racism in scholarly writings.
 This will involve critically reading and writing about scholarly and popular text authored by African American authors as well as many other Black, Indigenous, and people of color (BIPOC).
-Assignments include identifying scientific evidence, original research writing, responses to readings and peer writing, collaborative and independent revision, and graphical display of information (tables, charts, and infographics).
+Assignments include identifying scientific evidence, original research writing, responses to readings and peer writing, collaborative and independent revision, and graphical display of information (tables, charts, and infographics), and critiquing Generative Artificial Intelligence (GAI).
 Students will rhetorically evaluate scientific arguments and respond to them in socially relevant ways for both expert and broader public audiences.

 This is a service learning course.
 Learn more about service learning courses.